 Accelerated Freshman Literature and Composition UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Placement is based on the High School Placement Test, writing sample, and transcript.
+Yes Credits 10 Credits/Year Prerequisite Placement Placement is based on the High School Placement Test, writing sample, and transcript.
 Course Description reading, w the Renais be on the critical doo This course is structured around a literature-based writing curriculum.
 The emphasis is developing higher level reading, writing, speaking and listening skills.
 Students will study major works of literature from Ancient Greece and the Renaissance; in addition, students will also study selected modern poetry and short stories.
 Major emphasis will be on the three steps of formal composition: pre-writing; writing; revising.
 Students compose both creative and critical documents.
 Students will also work collaboratively on various projects.
 This course is taught in conjunction with Accelerated World History and Geography curriculum.

 CP Freshman Literature and Composition UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Placement is based on the High School Placement Test, writing sample, and transcript.
+Yes Credits 10 Credits/Year Prerequisite Placement Placement is based on the High School Placement Test, writing sample, and transcript.
 Course Description comprehe in short w course rea becoming grammar, The main purposes of this course are to build the student's writing and language skills, to develop reading comprehension and enjoyment of literature, and to improve study habits.
 Literature study focuses on the elements in short works of varied genres - novella, short story, drama (including Shakespeare), nonfiction, and poetry.
 The course reading list emphasizes works of action, adventure, and mystery.
 Major emphasis in written work is on becoming familiar with the three-stage process of writing: pre-writing; writing; revising; in addition, revising diction, grammar, punctuation, mechanics, and format are also of particular focus.
 Students enrolled in this course are required to be in the CP World History and Geography I course.

 FCP Freshman Literature and Composition UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement NCAA Approved?
 Yes Credits 10 Credits/Year Prerequisite Placement Placement is based on the High School Placement Test, writing sample, and transcript.
-Course Description of reading drama, no emphasis and writin The main goals of this course include the continuing development of writing and language skills, the enhancement of reading comprehension, and the improvement of study habits.
-Literature study focuses on the short story, novel, drama, nonfiction, and poetry.
-The three-stage process of writing: pre-writing, writing, revising, is the major emphasis for composition.
-Grammar and mechanics, vocabulary, and spelling are taught in context with all reading and writing.
-Study skills units include the use of reference books, outlining, and note-taking.
-Students enrolled in this course are required to be in the FCP World History and Geography Lourse.
+Course Description of reading drama, no emphasis and writin comprehension, and poetry for composition.
+Grain g.
+Study skills units in clude the continuing development of writing and language skills, the enhancement the improvement of study habits.
+Literature study focuses on the short story, novel, i.
+The three-stage process of writing: pre-writing, writing, revising, is the major mmar and mechanics, vocabulary, and spelling are taught in context with all reading include the use of reference books, outlining, and note-taking.
+Students enrolled in the FCP World History and Geography I course.

 FCP Study Skills/Reading Lab

 UC/CSU Approved?
 No UC/CSU Area N/A

 NCAA Approved?
 No Credits 10 Credits/Year

-Prerequisite Placement is based on the High School Placement Test, writing sample, and transcript.
+Prerequisite Placement Placement is based on the High School Placement Test, writing sample, and transcript.

 Course Description study skills taking, go strategies. work com framework concentrat s, writing skills, and nal setting, organization.
-The writing compounded in literature of the course.
-The through an onling the course of the course of the course. nmen students in the FCP program.
+The writing compounded in literature to the course. nmen students in the FCP program.
 This one-year course covers three main areas: confiction reading skills.
 The study skills component gives students practice in note ion, time management, test taking strategies, and interpersonal communication nent focuses on improving sentence-level writing errors and reinforces the written classes.
 The ongoing practice of nonfiction reading skills provides a year-long Students will complete activities in reading comprehension, vocabulary, and he reading program called Reading Plus.
 It is expected that students will be reading evel upon completion of the course.